mira-torbay/ManipulAIte/README.md

-# ManipulAI
+# ManipulAlte

-If the name causes you psychological suffering, drop alternate name suggestions below:

-**ManipulAI** is an AI-driven solution which could detect and analyze bias, misinformation, and propaganda in content(s) provided by the user.
+**ManipulAlte** is an AI-driven solution which could detect and analyze bias, misinformation, and propaganda in content(s) provided by the user.
 Through Hugging Face models `emotion-english-distilroberta-basetoxic-bert` and `Minej/bert-base-personality`, the system will be able to identify patterns that implies biased or misleading narratives.

 ## Purpose/Description
-ManipulAI aims to empower users with tools to help differentiate between objective truth and false narratives throughout various forms of content.
+ManipulAlte aims to empower users with tools to help differentiate between objective truth and false narratives throughout various forms of content.

 ## Tech Stack